Programming-Club-IAU/Week-1/week1-solution.md

+# Week 1 Solution

 **1. Setup:**

 - **Set up Git:**
-     - Download and install Git from the official website: https://git-scm.com/downloads.
+  - Download and install Git from the official website: <https://git-scm.com/downloads>.
   - Open your terminal or command prompt.
   - Configure Git with your name and email address:

-       ```
+       ```bash
        git config --global user.name "Your Name"
        git config --global user.email "your@email.com"
        ```

 - **Create a GitHub Account:**
-     - Go to https://github.com/ and sign up for a free GitHub account.
+  - Go to <https://github.com/> and sign up for a free GitHub account.

-   - **Create a GitHub Repository:**
+- **Fork the Starter Repository:**
-     - Log in to your GitHub account.
+  - Go to the GitHub repository you want to contribute to (the "Week-1").
-     - Click on the '+' sign in the upper right corner and select "New Repository."
+  - Click the "Fork" button in the top right corner of the repository page.
+This will create a copy of the repository under your GitHub account.

-     - Follow the on-screen instructions to create a new repository.
-Name it "SimpleWebsite."
+- **Clone Your Fork:**
+  - Open your terminal or command prompt.
+  - Clone your forked repository to your local machine using:

+       ```bash
+       git clone <your-fork-repository-URL>
+       ```

 **2. Initial Commit:**

 - **Create a Folder:**
   - Create a folder on your local machine where you want to store your project.

 - **Create an HTML File:**
   - Inside the project folder, create an HTML file (e.g., `index.html`) using a text editor or code editor of your choice.
   - Add some basic HTML content to the file.

 - **Initialize a Git Repository:**
   - Open your terminal or command prompt.
   - Navigate to your project folder using the `cd` command.
   - Initialize a Git repository in the project folder:

-       ```
+       ```bash
        git init
        ```

 - **Add and Commit:**
   - Add the HTML file to the Git repository:

-       ```
+       ```bash
        git add index.html
        ```

   - Commit the changes with a meaningful message:

-       ```
+       ```bash
        git commit -m "Initial commit"
        ```

 **3. Branching:**

 - **Create a New Branch:**
   - Create a new branch named "feature":

-       ```
+       ```bash
        git branch feature
        ```

 - **Switch to the New Branch:**
   - Switch to the "feature" branch:

-       ```
+       ```bash
        git checkout feature
        ```

 - **Make Changes:**
   - Make changes to the `index.html` file in the "feature" branch using a text editor.

 **4. Merging:**

 - **Switch Back to Main:**
   - Switch back to the main branch:

-       ```
+       ```bash
        git checkout main
        ```

 - **Merge the Branch:**
   - Merge the "feature" branch into the main branch:

-       ```
+       ```bash
        git merge feature
        ```

-**5. Remote Repository:**
+**5. Push to Your Fork on GitHub:**

-   - **Link to GitHub:**
+- **Push to Your Fork:**
-     - Link your local repository to the GitHub repository you created earlier.
-Replace `<repository URL>` with the URL of your GitHub repository:
+  - Push your local repository to your fork on GitHub:

+       ```bash
+       git push origin main
        ```
-       git remote add origin <repository URL>
-       ```

-   - **Push to GitHub:**
-     - Push your local repository to GitHub:
-       ```
-       git push -u origin main
-       ```

-**6. Pull Requests:**
+**6. Create a Pull Request:**

 - **GitHub Pull Request:**
-     - Go to your GitHub repository in a web browser.
+  - Go to your forked repository on GitHub in a web browser.
   - Click on the "Pull Requests" tab.
   - Click the "New Pull Request" button.
-     - Select "main" as the base branch and "feature" as the compare branch.
+  - Select the base repository's "main" branch as the base branch and your fork's "main" branch as the compare branch.
   - Add a description for the Pull Request.
   - Review the changes and create the Pull Request.

 **7. Collaboration (Optional):**

 - **Invite Collaborators:**
-     - In your GitHub repository, go to "Settings."
+  - In your forked GitHub repository, go to "Settings."
   - Click on "Collaborators" on the left sidebar.
   - Invite a friend by entering their GitHub username or email address.

 - **Collaborate:**
-     - Your friend can clone the repository to their local machine using `git clone <repository URL>`.
+  - Your friend can fork your repository to their GitHub account.
-     - They can create a branch, make changes, commit, and push to GitHub.
+  - They can clone their forked repository to their local machine and create a branch, make changes, commit, and push to GitHub.
-     - Your friend can then create a Pull Request in the same way as described in step 6.
+  - Your friend can then create a Pull Request from their fork to your repository.